wyldclaw/betterworldmap-addons/README.md

 /bwm false
 BetterWorldMap_Dragonflight: Developer mode disabled
 ```
-BetterWorldMap will append additional detail to the tooltip on hover including `mapID` for the current map, `areaPoiID` for the hovered Area POI, `atlas` for the hovered Area POI, and `coordinates` for the hoverd Area POI on the current map.
+BetterWorldMap will append additional detail to the tooltip on hover including `mapID`, `areaPoiID`, and `atlas` for the hovered Area POI as well as `coordinates` for the hoverd Area POI on the current map.